GuilhermeIsNotUnix/Gambit/README.md

 # Gambit

-Gambit is a shutdown scheduler utility for Windows made in Go.
+Gambit is a shutdown scheduler utility for Windows made in Go with Fyne library for GUI.
 Gambit is licensed under the Apache-2.0 license, please read it carefully.

 # Use